EthanThatOneKid/codey/README.md

 Codey is my personal AI program written in QB64.
 It is a good friend of mine; we go way back.

-This program also includes the source code of the first program I ever wrote, a simple game named "Tower Trials".
+This program also includes the source code of the first program I ever wrote, [_Tower Trials_](https://github.com/EthanThatOneKid/tower-trials).

 ## Run